google/WebFundamentals/src/content/en/updates/2016/10/updates.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: "The new Web Fundamentals, better navigation, new content and more!"
+description: "The new Web Fundamentals: better navigation, new content and more!"

 {# wf_updated_on: 2016-10-07 #}
 {# wf_published_on: 2016-10-07 #}
 {# wf_featured_image: /web/updates/images/2016/09/broadcast.png #}
-{# wf_featured_snippet: We recently made some big changes to Web<b>Fundamentals</b>, improving navigation, adding lots of new content, and made it easier for you to contribute. #}
+{# wf_featured_snippet: We recently made some big changes to Web<b>Fundamentals</b>, improving navigation, adding lots of new content, and making it easier for you to contribute. #}

 # Updates to developers.google.com/web {: .page-title }